natassaf/ID2223-final-project/README.md

 4. You need to create an python env (e.g. conda env) based on the 'requirements.txt' file.
 5. You need to set as environment variables the two keys as "HOPSWORKS_API_KEY" and "CRYPTO_API_KEY".
 6. Alternatively you can create a ".env" file and add the two keys there, but adjustments may be needed in the files.
-7. Run the files with the following order "feature_backfill", "feature_pipeline", "training_pipeline", "inference_pipeline" and "plots"
+7. Run the files with the following order "feature_backfill", "feature_pipeline", "training_pipeline" and "inference_pipeline".
 8. If you want to run the workflow in github you need to also create the two keys in the repository secrets.

 ## Sources